 When you used Clear Mask or just created an Empty Layer the Fill Mask option masks the entire image.

 The Copy Mask From > select other layer option is one of my favorites.
 When adding Layers during an image edit, I often continue and extend on a Mask from another Layer.
 Or, I like to invert the Mask I made on another Layer.
-Either way, copying a Mask from a Layer to the selected Layer is really a great help and speeds up your workflow.
+Either way, copying a Mask from a Layer to the selected Layer is really great help and speeds up your workflow.